mideind/EmblaCoreFlutter/README.md

 # EmblaCore

-This is the repository for EmblaCore, a library containing the core session functionality in Embla, an Icelandic-language voice assistant client implemented in Dart/Flutter.
+EmblaCore is a Dart library containing the core session functionality in Embla, a mobile Icelandic-language voice assistant client implemented in Dart/Flutter.

 ## Installation